 - The JSDF plays a major role in The Silent Service.
 JMSDF vessels protect the submarine Yamato by shooting down Soviet and American antisubmarine missiles.
 MSDF Captain Fukamachi searches for Yamato in a diesel-electric submarine.
 Later in the story, Prime Minister Takegami uniliterally cedes the JSDF to United Nations control.

-- The JSDF starts playing a major role in Sword Art Online's Project Alicization arc.
-It turns out Kikuoka and Nurse Aki are a Ground Self-Defense Force Lieutenant Colonel and Sergeant, respectively, and they are part of a project to develop A.I.s for warfighting use.
+- The JSDF starts playing a major role in the Project Alicization arc.
+It turns out that Kikuoka and Nurse Aki are a Ground Self-Defense Force Lieutenant Colonel and Sergeant, respectively, and they are part of a project to develop A.I.s for warfighting use.

 - In Sword Art Online: Alternative Gun Gale Online, one of the teams participating in the first Squad Jam tournament is a JASDF base security force who are evaluating the Gun Gale Online game for its potential as a training tool.
 The light novel reveals they report directly to Lt.
 Colonel Kikuoka as part of his work in researching combat applications of VRMMO technologies.